 Our vascular labs provide non-invasive diagnostic ultrasound tests on arteries and veins to confirm diagnosis of vascular conditions, track disease progression and determine the best treatment plan.

-All Summit Medical Group Vascular Labs offer the following painless and non-invasive procedures to assess how well blood flows in the arteries and veins:
+All Summit Health Vascular Labs offer the following painless and non-invasive procedures to assess how well blood flows in the arteries and veins:

 Carotid Duplex Imaging

 What is a Carotid Duplex Scan?

 A carotid duplex scan is an ultrasound test that looks for blockages in a patient’s carotid arteries, which are located on either side of the neck.